 Bake 22-25 minutes until golden brown and chicken reaches an internal temperature of 165 degrees Fahrenheit.
-Want to learn more, my meat thermometer how to explains this in detail.

 When it's all done, take it out of the oven and serve, or leave the baked chicken tenders on the cooling rack for a bit first.

 If you like crispy, bake for 20 minutes and then finish on broil for 5 minutes.
 And if you like EXTRA CRISPY, leave the oven rack in the middle, and cook on broil.

 Want to cook a small batch and skip the oven?
 Air Fryers are a fantastic way to prepare chicken tenders for 2 people or in small batches.